The reality is, if you want to generate clients online then you are going to have to write and/or produce audio and/or video content.

 11. Case Study Posts

-Cons – Can take a long time to write and equally, they ca
+- Can take a very long time to write

 12. Link Bait Posts

-I really don’t like link bait posts and haven’t written one in over two years. but they can be very effective
+I really don’t like linkbait posts and I have probably only written two or three in 15 years, but they can be very effective.

-A link bait post is usually where a blogger with a smaller following will ask other more established bloggers for advice that he or she can share with their readers.
+A linkbait post is usually where a blogger with a smaller following will ask other more established bloggers for advice she can then share with her readers.

-I had a request recently from a blogger who wanted to know what my 3 favorite productivity tools are.
+I had a request recently from a blogger who wanted to know what my 3 favourite productivity tools are.